Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/scene-events.md

         case SceneEventType.LoadComplete:
             {
                 // This will let you know when a load is completed
-                // Server Side: receives this notification for both itself and all clients if (IsServer)
+                // Server Side: receives thisn'tification for both itself and all clients if (IsServer)
                 {
                     if (sceneEvent.ClientId == NetworkManager.LocalClientId)